ScaleSec/gcp-assessment-setup/README.md

 ## From the Admin Console (https://admin.google.com):

-The Service Account is required to have Admin Console Access in order to test if all users have MFA enabled.
-This Service Account will have minimal permissions as laid out in Step 9
+The Service Account is required to have permission to impersonate a Super Admin in order to test if all users have MFA enabled.
+This Service Account will have minimal permission scopes as laid out in Step 9.

+Google Documentation around this subject is located [here](https://developers.google.com/admin-sdk/directory/v1/guides/delegation).
+The Customer will also need to provide the email address of the Super Admin to impersonate.

 7. Sign into the [Admin Console](https://admin.google.com) with a `Super User` Account: